STAT545-UBC-hw-2018-19/hw04-lsloboda/hw04-exercise.md

 ## [1] NA NA NA NA
 ```

-In this case, there are no matches, so there are no positions to indicate the the test returns NA.
+In this case, there are no matches, so there are no positions to indicate and the test returns NA.
 Based on preliminary research, it seems that *%in%* is typically preferred for returning a logical to test whether a match exists.

 ## Resources